Guide to Aboriginal sites and places

 Middens thus represent a blueprint for sustainable harvesting of coastal resources, but are also an archaeological treasure trove.

-Oyster and cockle shells are most commonly found in middens, as well as animal bones.
+Oyster and cockle shells are most commonly found in middens, as well as animal bones and charcoal.
 Some middens also contain artefacts and tools made from stone, bone or shell.
 Freshwater mussel shells or crustaceans occur in middens further from the coastal or tidal influence.
 Some sites hold the remains of shells only found in other locations, an indication of Aboriginal peoples' movements.

 Sometimes burials occurred in middens if the surrounding soil was too hard.